 Still having trouble?
 Contact membership@SeattleBSA.org, or 206-725-5200.

-Chief Seattle has created some self-study classes for courses that are not available online.
+Chief Seattle has created some self-study classes.
 Be sure to follow the instructions as you finish each training so council can record the training in your record (we cannot tie into the online system so they will not automatically post).

 If you have any trouble with any of these please contact firstname.lastname@example.org.